-In this paper, we propose Black-box prompt tuning with Subspace Learning (BSL), a framework that makes black-box prompt tuning versatile across tasks and LLMs.
-To achieve competitive performance, BSL uses deep prompts~\cite{li2021prefixtuning} for steering LLMs to downstream tasks.
-The key idea of BSL is subspace learning, which is based on the assumption that nearly optimal prompts for similar tasks exist in a common subspace and is evidenced by recent studies on prompt transferability~\cite{vu2022spot,su2022transferability}.
-To find such subspaces, we propose a meta-learning algorithm that trains subspace parameters on a set of similar source tasks, and therefore the identified subspaces are both task-specific and model-specific.
-As a result, for a target task that shares similarities with source tasks, we guarantee that optimizing in the subspace can find a prompt that performs well on the target task.
-Figure~\ref{fig:arch} gives an overview of our BSL framework.
-Since customzing LLMs with BSL only requires forward computation, BSL is especially suited as an API for LLM services, where the service provider can pre-identify subspaces and the subspaces are later reused by many users when customizing the LLM service.
+In this paper, we propose Black-box prompt tuning with Subspace Learning (BSL), a framework that aims to make black-box prompt tuning versatile across tasks and LLMs.
+To achieve competitive performance, BSL leverages deep continuous prompts \cite{li2021prefixtuning} to steer LLMs towards downstream tasks.
+The key concept behind BSL is subspace learning, which is based on the assumption that there exist nearly optimal prompts for similar tasks within a shared subspace.
+This assumption is supported by recent studies on prompt transferability \cite{vu2022spot, su2022transferability}.
+To identify such subspaces, we introduce a meta-learning algorithm that trains subspace parameters using a set of similar source tasks.
+As a result, the identified subspaces are both task-specific and model-specific.
+Consequently, for a target task that exhibits similarities with the source tasks, we expect that optimizing within the subspace will yield a prompt that performs well on the target task.
+Figure~\ref{fig:arch} provides an overview of our BSL framework.
+Since the customization of LLMs using BSL only requires forward computation, BSL is particularly suitable as an API for LLM services.
+Service providers can pre-identify subspaces, which can later be reused by many users when customizing the LLM service.

-We evaluate our method on different types of tasks, including text classification, machine translation quality estimation, and text generation tasks.
-Experimental results show that our method significantly outperforms previous black-box prompt tuning methods and achieves competitive results compared with gradient-based prompt tuning methods regardless of choices of tasks and backbone LLMs, showing the superiority of our proposed method.
+We evaluate our method on various types of tasks, including text classification, machine translation quality estimation, and text generation tasks.
+The experimental results demonstrate that our method significantly outperforms previous black-box prompt tuning methods.
+Moreover, it achieves competitive results when compared with derivative-based prompt tuning methods, regardless of the tasks and backbone LLMs.